learningmatter-mit/Deep-Drug-Coder/README.md

 ___

-The code has been repurposed from https://github.com/pcko1/Deep-Drug-Coder/tree/nightly
+The code has been repurposed from [Deep-Drug-Coder](https://github.com/pcko1/Deep-Drug-Coder/tree/nightly).

+The chemical structures and labels used for training and validation of the supervised and unsupervised models, with the exception of 684 proprietary molecules have been shared in the folder [datasets](https://github.com/learningmatter-mit/Deep-Drug-Coder/tree/nightly/datasets).

+The notebooks used for training of the OPM models have been prepended with OPM.

 ![Figure from manuscript](figures/opm_model.svg)